GOV-SA/design-system-gov.sa/README.md

 │   └── javascript/
 └── index.html
 ```
-3. Reference the CSS and JavaScript files in each HTML page We also provide Sass (.scss) files in the zip package which you can use to generate new CSS.
+3. Reference the CSS and JavaScript files in each HTML page We also provide Sass files in the zip package which you can use to generate new CSS.

  **Here is an example of how to reference these assets in your index.html file:**